-3. We're a registered charity: do other rules apply?
+3. We're a registered charity; do other rules apply?

-- Regardless of whether the Draft Amendments are passed or not, registered charities also need to be aware of compliance with the Income Tax Act(Canada) - See CRA Summary Policy CSP-D10 concerning Directors/Trustees - Payments to directors are subject to law of charities in provinces - However, various penalties or suspensions under the Income Tax Act (Canada) could apply www.charitylaw.c ww.carters.c
+- Registered charities also need to be aware of compliance with the Income Tax Act (Canada) - The Guidance confirms that directors should review applicable requirements of the Income Tax Act (Canada) - See CRA Summary Policy CSP-D10 concerning Directors/Trustees - Payments to directors are subject to law of charities in provinces - However, various penalties or suspensions under the Income Tax Act (Canada) could apply

-Registered charities cannot provide any "undue benefit" to its directors or other related individuals

-- i.e., a gift or "any part of the income, rights, property or resources of the charity" for the personal benefit of any person who is a "proprietor, member, shareholder, trustee, or settlor of the charity", who contributed more than 50 per cent of the capital of the charity or does not deal at arm's length with the charity - "undue benefit" excludes "an amount that is reasonable consideration or remuneration for ... services rendered to the charity or association" - CRA can assess a penalty of 105% of any undue benefit conferred; 110% if assessed again within a 5 year period, or suspension of receipting privileges ww.charitylaw.ca www.carters.c
+- Registered charities cannot provide any "undue benefit" to its directors or other related individuals - i.e., a gift or "any part of the income, rights, property or resources of the charity" for the personal benefit of any person who is a "proprietor, member, shareholder, trustee, or settlor of the charity", who contributed more than 50 per cent of the capital of the charity or does not deal at arm's length with the charity - "undue benefit" excludes "an amount that is reasonable consideration or remuneration for ... services rendered to the charity or association" - CRA can assess a penalty of 105% of any undue benefit conferred; 110% if assessed again within a 5 year period, or suspension of receipting privileges

-Failing to meet the definition of a registered charity

-- Subsection 149.1(1) of the Income Tax Act (Canada) requires that a "charitable organization" devote all of its resources to "charitable activities carried on by the organization itself" - As well, a "charitable foundation" is required to be "operated exclusively for charitable purposes". - As a consequence, if a registered charity provides unreasonable compensation or other indirect benefits to directors, CRA may conclude that the charity is not operating for exclusively charitable purposes, i.e., having a "collateral unstated purpose" - CRA may revoke the registration of a registered charity that has a collateral unstated purposes
+- Failing to meet the definition of a registered charity - Subsection 149.1(1) of the Income Tax Act (Canada) requires that a "charitable organization" devote all of its resources to "charitable activities carried on by the organization itself" - As well, a "charitable foundation" is required to be "operated exclusively for charitable purposes". - As a consequence, if a registered charity provides unreasonable compensation or other indirect benefits to directors, CRA may conclude that the charity is not operating for exclusively charitable purposes, i.e., having a "collateral unstated purpose" - CRA may revoke the registration of a registered charity that has a collateral unstated purposes

-Unreasonable compensation or other director or indirect benefit to a director may also be a "private benefit"

-- i.e., any benefit provided to a person or organization that is not a charitable beneficiary, or a benefit to a charitable beneficiary that exceeds the bounds of what CRA considers "charity" to be at common law - Generally, a private benefit occurs when a charity's resources promote the interests of individuals involved in private business or of a non-qualified donee, unless the private benefit is incidental, meaning it is necessary, reasonable, and not disproportionate to the resulting public benefit
+- Unreasonable compensation or other director or indirect benefit to a director may also be a "private benefit" - i.e., any benefit provided to a person or organization that is not a charitable beneficiary, or a benefit to a charitable beneficiary that exceeds the bounds of what CRA considers "charity" to be at common law - Generally, a private benefit occurs when a charity's resources promote the interests of individuals involved in private business or of a non-qualified donee, unless the private benefit is incidental, meaning it is necessary, reasonable, and not disproportionate to the resulting public benefit

-E. WHAT ARE THE PROPOSED CHANGES?
+E. WHAT'S NEW IN THE AMENDMENTS?

-- Draft Amendments would permit a charitable corporation to make payments to: - A director of a charitable corporation; and - A "person connected" to a director of the charitable corporation - Who is a "person connected"? - Draft Amendments defines the following as "persons connected" - A spouse, child, parent, grandparent or sibling of the director - employer of the director or of a spouse, child, parent, grandparent or sibling of the director www.charitylaw.c
+- Amendments would permit a charitable corporation to make payments to: - A director of a charitable corporation; and - A "person connected" to a director of the charitable corporation - Who is a "person connected"? - Amendments defines the following as "persons connected" - A spouse, child, parent, grandparent or sibling of the director - employer of the director or of a spouse, child, parent, grandparent or sibling of the director

-- A corporation in certain circumstances, e.g., ownership of more than 5% of shares by the director or spouse, child, parent, grandparent or sibling of the director, ownership of 20% of the voting shares, or where the person acts as a director or officer - A partnership in which the director or spouse, child, parent, grandparent or sibling of the director is a director, or in which a corporation that is connected to the director is a partner - A partner in a partnership in which the director or spouse, child, parent, grandparent or sibling of the director is a director, or in which a corporation that is connected to the director is a partner www.carters.ca 3 www.charitylaw.ca www.charitylaw.c ww.carters.ca
+- A corporation in certain circumstances, e.g., ownership of more than 5% of shares by the director or spouse, child, parent, grandparent or sibling of the director, ownership of 20% of the voting shares, or where the person acts as a director or officer - A partnership in which the director or spouse, child, parent, grandparent or sibling of the director is a director, or in which a corporation that is connected to the director is a partner - A partner in a partnership in which the director or spouse, child, parent, grandparent or sibling of the director is a director, or in which a corporation that is connected to the director is a partner www.carters